How to Get Started with Productization Using AI to Scale Your Services

 Their breakthrough came not from launching a product, but from running a test.

 They picked one repeatable engagement: a maturity assessment that consultants delivered manually via interviews.
 They asked, “Could this be digitized…even a little?”
-Within four weeks, they built a basic survey tool using off-the-shelf software.
+Within hours, they built a basic survey app using off-the-shelf software.
 No code.
 No new hires.
 Just a pilot with two friendly clients.

 The feedback?
 “This is 80% of what we need.
 Can we get a version for our team to use directly?”